Please do not contact this university directly.

 For all enquiries please contact the Exchange Office at email@example.com.

-You may choose courses from up to three departments across the University.
+- You may choose courses from up to three departments across the University, however, certain restrictions and prerequisites may apply and you might not be able to take courses in all departments.
 The final decision for enrolment onto modules rests with the School or Department.

-The department / subject area you chooses determines the campus you will be based at.
+- The department / subject area you choose determines the campus you will be based at.

 - Academic Year: October - June